dakeshi/framework-oriented-programming/Slides/NSBudapest/slides.md

 ---

 - _If CocoaPods for local:_ Use it also for external
-- _If manual setup:_ Use Carthage or Git Submodules.
+- _If manual setup:_ Use Carthage or Git Submodules

 ---